NixOS/nix/doc/manual/src/command-ref/conf-file.md

     deterministic.
 The default value is 0.
 If the value is non-zero, every build is repeated the specified number of times.
-If the contents of any of the runs differs from the previous ones and [varlistentry\_title](#conf-enforce-determinism) is true, the build
-    is rejected and the resulting store paths are not registered as “valid” in Nix’s database.
+If the contents of any of the runs differs from the previous ones and `enforce-determinism` is true, the build is rejected and the resulting store paths are not registered as “valid” in Nix’s database.

   - `require-sigs`
     If set to `true` (the default), any non-content-addressed path added